tajmone/AlanStdLib/DEV_NOTES.md

 ## Examining Actors

 Now examining an actor also produces two separate lists for carried and worn items, just like for Hero inventory.
 The system used is the same as for the inventory/`i` verb, so it relies only on `donned`.

+## Failed Wear and Remove Reports (WIP)

+The new system will also improve how the `wear` and `remove` verbs report failed actions: instead of listing every worn item, they will now mention only those worn items which the player should remove in order to accomplish the attempted wear/remove which just failed:

+> __&gt;__ _wear black shirt_
+>
+> In order to wear the black shirt you should first remove the red shirt and the wool coat.

+The new system introduces a temporary set attribute (`my_game:temp_blocking_worn`) which is employed to store the blocking items during the various clothing calculations steps, and then used in the final report when the action fails.

+The code that handles including blocking items in the set must follow the same execption rules for special items like coats, skirts, etc., to avoid mentioning the wrong items as blocking.

 -------------------------------------------------------------------------------